-CODE OF JUDICIAL CONDUCT Proposed Effective upon adoption by further Order of the Court
+CODE OF JUDICIAL CONDUCT Adopted by the Mississippi Supreme Court April 4, 2002

 PREAMBLE

 Our legal system is based on the principle that an independent, fair and competent judiciary will interpret and apply the laws that govern us.
 The role of the judiciary is central to American concepts of justice and the rule of law.
 Intrinsic to all sections of this Code are the precepts that judges, individually and collectively, must respect and honor the judicial office as a public trust and strive to enhance and maintain confidence in our legal system.
 The judge is an arbiter of facts and law for the resolution of disputes and a highly visible symbol of government under the rule of law.